team401/Docs/docs/programming/phoenix-swerve.md

 - When [verifying steer](https://pro.docs.ctr-electronics.com/en/latest/docs/tuner/tuner-swerve/validating-drivetrain.html#verify-steer), you might encounter a problem where the "Start" and "Stop" buttons are missing, they are simply underneath the toolbar.
 Hide it and the buttons should appear!
 - The variable `kSlipCurrentA` in `TunerConstants` should be the current at which the wheels start to slip **per individual motor**.
-- When controlling the drivetrain with `setControl(...)`, make sure to include `.withDriveRequestType(DriveRequestType.Velocity)` inside the method.
+- When controlling the drivetrain with `setControl(...)`, make sure to include `#!java .withDriveRequestType(DriveRequestType.Velocity)` inside the method.
 This will allow you to utilize the feedforward and feedback values you tuned earlier in `TunerConstants`.
 For example:

 ```java linenums="1"
 setControl(